 - Calculation Tools: Open-book spreadsheet methods or other non-energy modelling methods, either commercially available or developed in-house, should be used to develop energy savings estimates for the ECMs. - Credentials: Savings calculation development and/or review by an individual with: - a.
 Professional engineering accreditation, or - b.
-Five years (minimum) of demonstrated experience calculating energy savings, documented in the form of a CV outlining relevant project experience - Energy Conservation Measure Descriptions: Descriptions of the existing conditions, proposed retrofit, and potential interactive effects for each measure under consideration.
-[PD Sec 6.2.1] - Calculation Data: Disclosure and description of inputs (defaults versus assumptions), including those from any supporting tools (e.g. load calculators, field testing) used to create inputs for the spreadsheet calculations. - Measure Calibration: The pre-retrofit energy consumption estimated for each system involved in an ECM must be compared to the estimated or measured energy end-use, to ensure that the estimated energy end-use consumption is in line with baseline estimates.
-Similarly, estimated energy savings should be compared to simple estimation efforts or previous energy savings estimates. - Calculation Process Description: Sufficient description of the calculation processes such that (with the necessary input information) a reviewer can reconstruct the calculations.
+Five years (minimum) of demonstrated experience calculating energy savings, documented in the form of a CV outlining relevant project experience. - Energy Conservation Measure Descriptions: Descriptions of the existing conditions, proposed retrofit, and potential interactive effects for each lighting measure.
+[PD Sec 6.2.1] - Calculation Data: Disclosure and description of inputs (defaults versus assumptions), including those from any supporting tools (e.g. load calculators, field testing) used to create inputs for the calculations. - Measure Calibration: Measured parameters associated with the pre-retrofit energy consumption for the project must be compared to simple estimation efforts or previous energy consumption figures to ensure they are reasonable. - Calculation Process Description: Sufficient description of the calculation processes such that (with the necessary input information) a reviewer can reconstruct the calculations.
 This description should include documentation of the formulas used, as well as assumptions used and their sources.
 Calculations must be transparent, such that constants or assumption values are not "embedded" within formulas, but are referenced within the spreadsheet and documented with source, value, and units.
-[PD Sec 6.2.4] - Interactions: Calculations should take into account measure interactions with building heating and cooling loads (e.g. lighting retrofit), as well as interactions between measures.
+[PD Sec 6.2.4] - Interactions (Lighting ECMs Only): Calculations should take into account measure interactions with building heating and cooling loads.
 For example, a significant improvement in lighting efficiency in a building will reduce heat gains and therefore potentially reduce cooling loads but increase heating loads.
 Interactive effects may be ignored where the estimated adjustment required for each measure can be shown to be less than 5% of the predicted saving for the measure.
 This should be clearly documented, including a description of each interactive effect and how the estimated impact has been made.
-[PD Sec 6.2.5]
+[PD Sec 6.2.5] - Reporting: Use of an industry-accepted format for reporting of results and for compilation of methods and underlying data used for individual ECM calculations as well as for the package of recommended measures.
+At present, the industry standard for report presentation of ECM, building, and energy use data is EN 16247-2 Energy audits Part 2:

-• Reporting: Use of an industry-accepted format for reporting of results and for compilation of methods and underlying data used for individual ECM calculations as well as for the package of recommended measures.
-At present, the industry standard for report presentation of ECM, building, and energy use data is EN 16247-2 Energy audits - Part 2: Buildings (section 5.6) [4c].
-Additionally, annual energy savings by fuel type shall be documented in terms of energy units, a percentage of the total consumption of each fuel, and as cost savings using the correct marginal rate for that energy type.
+Buildings (section 5.6) [4c].
+Additionally, annual energy savings by fuel type shall be documented in terms of energy units, a percentage of the total volume of each fuel, and as cost savings using the correct marginal rate for that energy type.
 [PD Sec 6.2.8]